Jan Zimmermann (footballer, born 1985)

-Jan Zimmermann (born 19 April 1985 in Offenbach am Main) is a retired German goalkeeper.
-After retirement from his playing career in 2020, he is currently the goalkeeping coach for Bundesliga side Eintracht Frankfurt.
+Jan Zimmermann (born 19 April 1985) is a German football coach and former player who is the goalkeeping coach for Bundesliga side Eintracht Frankfurt.

 Career

-Born and raised in Hesse, Zimmermann started his professional career at Eintracht Frankfurt for the reserve team, competing in the Oberliga, the fourth German tier.
+Zimmermann was born in Offenbach am Main and raised in Hesse.
+A goalkeeper, he started his professional career at Eintracht Frankfurt for the reserve team, competing in the Oberliga, the fourth German tier.
 After absolving his youth academy time, Zimmermann earned a professional contract for the 2004–05 season and had five Bundesliga appearances as third choice goalkeeper.
-In 2011, he moved to SV Darmstadt 98.
+In 2011, he moved to Darmstadt 98.

 On 13 May 2014, he signed a two-year contract with 1.
 FC Heidenheim.